lancachenet/lancachenet.github.io/_docs/advanced/tuning-cache.md

 ### 3. Which CDNs will be impacted

 We anticipate that changing the slice size will have very minimal impact on Steam and Uplay as they already use files that are mainly around 1MB or less.
 Blizzard and Origin are potentially the CDN's that will benefit the most, as they download large files which are sliced by LanCache.
+In more recent times as the game catalogues change we have found that larger slice sizes are causing more issues so beware of that if you are testing and use multiple titles to confirm.

 ### 4. Disabling slicing